pingcap/docs-tidb-operator/en/backup-restore-by-ebs-snapshot-faq.md

 **Symptom:** Scheduled backup can't be completed in the expected window due to the cost of snapshot size calculation.

 **Solution:** By default, both full size and incremental size are calculated by calling the AWS service, which might take several minutes.
 You can set `spec.template.calcSizeLevel` to `full` to skip incremental size calculation, set it to `incremental` to skip full size calculation, and set it to `none` to skip both calculations.

+## How to configure the TTL for the backup init job

+Backup init job will do backup preparation work including pause GC, some PD schedulers and also suspend lightning.
+Default TTL of 10 minutes is associated with the init job in case it could stuck.
+You can change the TTL by setting `spec.template.volumeBackupInitJobMaxActiveSeconds` attribute of spec of volumebackup.

+## How to flow control to snapshots deletion

+EBS snapshot backup GC is done one volumebackup each time.
+For larger clusters EBS snapshot backup, number of snapshots for a single volumebackup could still be very large, so, flow control to the snapshot deletion is still needed.
+You can control expected ration in a single data plane by setting the paramter `spec.template.snapshotsDeleteRatio` of the backup schedule CRD.
+Its default value is 1.0, which means no more than 1 snapshot deletion in a second.